mikolmogorov/Ragout/docs/INSTALL.md

 Availability
 ------------
-Ragout was tested under Mac OS and Linux.
-While it should work under Windows, we currently do not provide an official support.
+Ragout is available for Mac OS and Linux.

 Build Requirements